 - 1. For Applicants Filing Form I-212 with USCIS.
-USCIS may require that you appear for an interview or provide fingerprints, photographs, and/or signature at any time to verify your identity, obtain additional information, and conduct background and security checks before making a decision on your application.
+USCIS may require that you appear for an interview or provide fingerprints, photograph, and/or signature at any time to verify your identity, obtain additional information, and conduct background and security checks before making a decision on your application.
 After USCIS receives your application and ensures it is complete, we will inform you in writing if you need to attend a biometric services appointment.
 If an appointment is necessary, the notice will provide you the location of the local or designated USCIS Application Support Center (ASC) and the date and time of your appointment.
 If you fail to attend your biometric services appointment, USCIS may deny your application. - 2.
 Applicants Filing Form I-212 with Other Agencies.
 Contact the relevant agency to determine whether you have to attend a biometric services appointment for purpose of filing your Form I-212.

-Acknowledgement of Required Appointment at USCIS ASC.
-Review the USCIS ASC Acknowledgement that appears in Part 5. of the application.
-This acknowledgement is to confirm that you have completed your application, reviewed your responses, and verified that the information is complete, true, and correct.
-If someone helped you fill out your application, the person should review the acknowledgement with you to make sure you understand it.
+Acknowledgement of Appointment at USCIS Application Support Center.
+Review the ASC Acknowledgement that appears in Part 5. of the application.
+The purpose of this ASC Acknowledgement is to confirm that you have completed your application, reviewed your responses, and verified that the information was provided by you and is complete, true, and correct.
+If someone helped you fill out your application, that person must review the ASC Acknowledgement with you to make sure you understand it.

 Copies.
-You may submit a legible photocopy of documents requested, unless the instructions specifically state that you must submit an original document.
+You may submit legible photocopies of documents requested, unless the instructions specifically state that you must submit an original document.
+The adjudicating agency may request an original document at the time of filing or at any time during processing of an application.
 If you submit original documents when not required, the documents may remain a part of the record, and the adjudicating agency will not automatically return them to you.

 Translations.
 If you submit a document with information in a foreign language, you must also submit a full English translation.
-The translator must certify that the English language translation is complete and accurate, and that he or she is competent to translate from the foreign language into English.
+The translator must sign a certification that the English language translation is complete and accurate, and that he or she is competent to translate from the foreign language into English.